20 Top Things To Do in Galveston with Kids

 Schedule a stop at the Railroad Museum.
 Photo courtesy of Galveston CVB

-13. Explore the Galveston Children's Museum
+13. Galveston Children's Museum

-14. Ride the Galveston Island Ferry
+14. Galveston Island Ferry

 Looking for something different, fun, and free to do?
 Take a ride with the kids on the Galveston Island Ferry.
 Passengers are allowed to walk on (as well as drive) and the kids can have a blast looking for fish, dolphins, boats, and birds as you travel to and from Bolivar Peninsula.
 Round-trip, the whole excursion takes less than 40 minutes.

-15. Cool off at a Splash Pad
+15. Splash Pad

+Vist a historical ship at the Seaport Museum.
 Photo courtesy of the Seaport Museum

-16. Visit the Tall Ship ELISSA
+16. Tall Ship ELISSA

 Give the kids a history lesson when you visit Galveston's historic seaport, where you'll find the Tall Ship ELISSA, a square-rigged iron barque that dates to 1877.
 This ship museum offers guests an inside look into the island's storied immigration history.
 Climb aboard to follow in the footsteps of early immigrants as you get an up-close look at what it was like to travel the seas and arrive at the bustling port city in the 1800s.

-17. Tour Historic Mansions
+17. Historic Mansions

 Galveston, once known as the Wall Street of the South, is home to historic mansions that are open for tours.
 At the 1892 Bishop's Palace, families are welcome to walk through the Victorian home on a self-guided tour for a peek into the past.
 The 28,000-square-foot Moody Mansion dates to 1895 and lures history buffs to tour 20 rooms furnished and decorated with the personal belongings of the Moody family.

-18. Cast a Line From the Public Pier at Seawolf Park
+18. Public Pier at Seawolf Park

 Located on Pelican Island, Galveston's Seawolf Park features an array of interesting tourist attractions, like the USS Cavalla, a WWII submarine located at the Galveston Naval Museum, along with a playground and picnic sites.
 However, its biggest draw is the park's public fishing pier, where you can angle for flounder or drum with the kiddos while taking in views of WWI tanker S.S.
 Selma.

-19. Hit the Tracks at the Galveston Railroad Museum
+19. Galveston Railroad Museum

 Photo courtesy of The Bryan Museum